Table of Contents

 F. Administrative Failure Grade

-An Administrative Failure (AF) grade may, in the instructor’s discretion, be awarded only in the following circumstances:
+An Administrative Failure (AF) grade may, at the instructor’s discretion, be awarded only in the following circumstances:

 On written request to the instructor, the student will be informed in writing of the nature of the grade and the reason it was awarded.